Jasminewong92/Jiemin-Huang.github.io/index2.md

 ## Summary
 I am a research assistant from Southern University of Science and Technology (SUSTech), who looking for PhD position.
 I am passionate about investigating the molecular biology and immunology.
-Through being conversant in diverse expermental skills like cloning, mouse surgery, flow cytometer as well as immunohistochemistry, I am able to execute end-to-end on a product or project.
+Through being conversant in diverse expermental skills like cloning, micro, flow cytometer as well as immunohistochemistry, I am able to execute end-to-end on a product or project.

 ##  Education